-The La Jolla Underwater Park was established in 1970 by the City of San Diego and covered over 6000 acres.
-The most northern boundary begins over at Black’s Beach (Torrey Pines State Beach), and the southern boundary is over at La Jolla Cove.
+The La Jolla Underwater Park was established in 1970 by San Diego and covered over 6000 acres.
+The northern boundary begins at Black’s Beach (Torrey Pines State Beach), and the southern border is over at La Jolla Cove.

-Down below, I have provided several photos that showcase the park from varying different vantage points, starting from the South to North.
+Below, I have provided several photos that showcase the park from varying vantage points, starting from the South to the North.

 California State Marine Protected Areas

-The La Jolla Underwater Park has two different State Marine Protected Areas within the Park.
-The first, the southern section, is Matlahuayl State Marine Reserve (MSMR), which spans from mid-La Jolla Shores across to La Jolla Cove and is designated as an Ecological Reserve, meaning you may look but not touch.
+The La Jolla Underwater Park has two different State Marine Protected Areas.
+The first, the southern section, is Matlahuayl State Marine Reserve (MSMR), which spans from mid-La Jolla Shores across to La Jolla Cove and is designated as an Ecological Reserve you may look but not touch.

 Fun Fact- Matlahuayl is a Kumeyaay word that means, “land of caves”, for which the area was once was called.

 In other words, no take, damage, injury, or possession of any living, geological, or cultural marine resources is allowed.

 There are buoys set up to help distinguish the boundaries.
 Needless to say, but absolutely no fishing is allowed within the buoyed section.

-In the Northern section of the La Jolla Underwater Park, the San Diego- Scripps Coastal Marine Conservation Area (SMCA) (est 1929), a Marine Life Refuge, begins at the Ellen Browning Scripps Memorial Pier and continues all the way to Black’s Beach.
+In the Northern section of the La Jolla Underwater Park, the San Diego- Scripps Coastal Marine Conservation Area (SMCA) (est 1929), a Marine Life Refuge, begins at the Ellen Browning Scripps Memorial Pier and continues to Black’s Beach.

-Over at SMCA, some recreational and/or commercial take of marine resources may be allowed.
+Over at SMCA, some recreational or commercial take of marine resources may be allowed.

 The Scripps Institute of Oceanography (SIO) is located hereabouts and takes full advantage of the Marine Refuge to research.
 Due to the proximity of SIO, both Scripps Canyon and La Jolla Canyon are the most researched submarine canyons in the world.

 Referring to the map above, you can see that this region (the Marine Reserve) extends farther out west than the Ecological Reserve.

 Fun Fact- Located just above the Scripps Canyon on top of the bluffs, is a San Diego Hidden Gem- the Scripps Coastal Reserve Biodiversity Trail.
 I highly recommend you checking it out!